AugustoNicola/adekora-docs/docs/grammar/verbs.md

 ### Aspect

-The [Aspect](https://en.wikipedia.org/wiki/Grammatical_aspect) of the verb gives information on how it extends over time, which helps present the action.
+The [Aspect](https://en.wikipedia.org/wiki/Grammatical_aspect) of the verb gives information on **how it extends over time**, which helps present the action.
 Aspect is very related to [Tense](#tense), and every combination of Tense-Aspect has a specific meaning.
 Aspect is marked by the use of a suffix according to the following table.

 <table class="common-table">
 	<tr>